OpinionChange2021/opinion_are_made_to_be_changed/README.md

-# Opinions are Made to be Changed: Stance Classification over Time
+# Opinions are Made to be Changed: Adoptive Stance Classification

 Code to be released